Hubble Unveils Smashing Photo Of ‘Peculiar’ Newborn Galaxy Spawned From A Cosmic Collision

-Some 500 million years ago, two spiral galaxies smashed into each other giving birth to a new galaxy about the size of the Milky Way.
+Some 500 million years ago, two spiral galaxies smashed into each other, giving birth to a new galaxy about the size of the Milky Way.
 The newborn galaxy, dubbed NGC 3256, is a very interesting place, notes the Hubble Space Telescope, which yesterday released a multi-filter image of the spectacular galaxy merger.

 The new photo, unveiled 10 years after the galaxy was first imaged by Hubble, was captured by the telescope’s Wide Field Camera 3 and its Advanced Camera for Surveys.

 The NGC 3256 galaxy is shining brightly in the Vela (The Sails) constellation roughly 100 million light-years away from our planet.
-Part of the the Hydra-Centaurus Supercluster, the newly-formed galaxy is 100,000 light-years wide and is a veritable stellar nursery, housing more than 1,000 bright star clusters filled with infant stars.
+Part of the Hydra-Centaurus Supercluster, the newly-formed galaxy is 100,000 light-years wide and is a veritable stellar nursery, housing more than 1,000 bright star clusters filled with infant stars.

 Imaged at the center of the galaxy, the blazing stellar bloom reveals that NGC 3256 is a powerful starburst galaxy.
 But, unlike other galaxies of its kind, NGC 3256 has a “peculiar” appearance, Hubble officials state in the photo description.